openstax/content-manager-approved-books/README.md

 Once the PR is merged and the changes have been accepted.
 This will trigger work to be done.

+Note: Every version of a book should have it's own entry.

 ## Run Tests

 ```console